thillRobot/seam_detection/README.md

 This will build your workspace for the first time.
 There should now be a `CMakeLists.txt` file and a few new directories in the workspace.

+Also, you need to add the workspace path to `/.bashrc` so that ros can find your packages

 #### Step 2 - Download seam_detection Package
 Change to the source directory of the workapce and pull the package using git.